SSWConsulting/SSW.Rules.Content/rules/do-you-make-your-team-meetings-easy-to-find/rule.md

 ### C. Edit a meeting

-To update a meeting, you can change the details in Microsoft Outlook:
+To update a meeting, you must change the details from the Microsoft Outlook group calendar:

 1. Go to **Microsoft Outlook | Calendars | All Group Calendars**
 2. Open the relevant calendar (same as team name)